aljunalei/auto-books/README.md

 # Autobooks

 Autobooks is a streamlined Next.js application designed to capture, validate, and route contact form submissions.
-Instead of dumping raw messages into an inbox, Autobooks provides structured data handling to ensure leads are validated and sent to the correct destination (Email, CRM, or Automation tools).
+Instead of dumping raw messages into an inbox, Autobooks provides structured data handling to ensure leads are validated and sent to the correct destination (Email, Airtable, and N8N).

 ## 🚀 What It Does